CanUmurAkman/MyPortfolio/README.md

 # MyPortfolio
-All the projects I have completed.
+Some of the projects I have completed.